bencline1/Allpix_GaAs/src/modules/GeometryBuilderGeant4/README.md

 * (Optional) The `inner_radius` of the cylinder is the radius of the inner cylinder.
 Defaults to 0mm.
 * (Optional) The `starting_angle` of the cylinder is the angle at which circumference of the cylinder will start.
 0 degrees refers to the point along the positive x-axis and the angle moves counter clockwise.
 Defaults to 0deg.
 * (Optional) The `arc_length` of the cylinder is the arc-length of the circumference that will be drawn, starting from the given `starting_angle`.
 Defaults to 360deg which is the full circumference.
-Note that the if the `arc_length` is set to 360 degrees, the \apsq framework will always draw the full circumference, regardless of the value of `starting_angle`.
+Note that the if the `arc_length` is set to 360 degrees, the Allpix² framework will always draw the full circumference, regardless of the value of `starting_angle`.

 #### Sphere:
 A full or partly made sphere with an inner- and outer radius.